jmesnil/stomp-websocket/README.md

-# Stomp over Web Socket
+# STOMP 0ver WebSocket

 The library file is located in `dist/stomp.js`.
-It does not require any dependency (except WebSocket support from the browser!)
+It does not require any dependency (except WebSocket support from the browser or an alternative to WebSocket!)

 Online [documentation][doc] describes the library API.